 Jayme, age 13

 The reading rescue program is by far one of the best ways to enhance English skills.
-Whether you have dyslexia or ADHD, struggle with comprehension, spelling, and reading, this program will help you refine your skills at a pace and level that is custom your own individualized needs.
+Whether you have dyslexia or ADHD, struggle with comprehension, spelling, and reading, this program will help you refine your skills at a pace and level that is customized to your own individualized needs.
 The staff is very friendly and caring.
 They have a deep understanding for you and they are always there for you offering a helping hand every step of the way.
 As someone who was diagnosed with dyslexia, I had very low spelling and reading abilities during my elementary school years.
 I attended the program for grade five to seven and witnessed a tremendous increase in my abilities both in reading and spelling.
 The program has allowed me to have the “proper tools in my toolbox” to succeed at school and in life.
-I have recently been accepted by three universities, Guelph, McMaster, and Western, for an honors arts and science program and kinesiology.
+I have recently been accepted by three universities, Guelph, McMaster, and Western, for an honours arts and science program and kinesiology.
 I have also received entry scholarships for academics to each of these schools.
 At my high school graduation, I even received the academic English award for proficiency in senior English.
-Overall I am eternally grateful for the program and the wonderful staff, they have reshaped and changed my life for the better.
+Overall, I am eternally grateful for the program and the wonderful staff, they have reshaped and changed my life for the better.